jpmit/ggj14/README.md

   (http://opengameart.org/content/atari-booms).
 It is listed under the CC-BY 3.0 license, and was created by 'dklon'.

+- 'fanfare.ogg' is licensed CC-BY.
+Thanks to 'Avgvst' for this.

 Thanks again to everyone who made this stuff and lets others use it with no/limited restrictions!